timothyhahn/jeeveshikedthepct/src/routes/chapters/02-chapter-2.md

 A few miles into the day, we received ice cold beverages, fruits, and medical supplies from Corgi Legs, who set up at a road crossing, and met Floss.
-A bit after that, our group had our first argument, as our camping plans were complicated by the inability to camp at Silverwood Lake in a few miles.
+A bit after that, our group had our first argument, as our camping plans were complicated by a camping ban around Silverwood Lake in a few miles.
 We either would need to go well short of our mileage goals for the day, or well past.
 With the heat of the day pounding on everyone's nerves, we eventually agreed to find a campsite just before the camping ban boundary.